 Through an examination of current research, this course will explore issues pertaining to the participation of youth in sport.
 While there are numerous potential benefits associated with sport participation for children and adolescents, youth programs are too often characterized by high drop-out rates, injuries, retirement difficulties, incidents of harassment, and overzealous parents and coaches.
 This course will explore interdisciplinary ways of designing and delivering sport programs to provide positive learning environments for youth and to enhance the overall development of youth.
 Implications for research, education and policy will be addressed.

-Prerequisites: KPE 261H, KPE 290Y Three lecture hours per week.
+Prerequisites: KPE 261H, KPE 290H, KPE 291H